valentijnpeters/extensible-csharp-selenium-4-automation-framework/README.md

-# Extensible Java Selenium 4 Automation Framework
+# Extensible C Sharp Selenium 4 Automation Framework

 The purpose of this Framework is to serve as a functional demo and / or template to be used on projects and / or assist with training.
 This framework attempts to showcase a type of simple boilerplate Selenium 4 framework.